JuliaGPU/GemmKernels.jl/README.md

 ## Quick Start

-The package can be installed using Julia's build-in package manager.
+The package can be installed using Julia's built-in package manager.
 Open the Julia REPL, type `]` to enter Pkg-mode, and run:

 ```